Visit Turkey

 - Be cautious of skimming devices and report any suspicious activity to the bank.

-You will need to activate the international roaming function.
+To use your current mobile phone number and plan in Turkey, you will need to activate the international roaming function.
 Contact your GSM operator to:

 - Confirm that your phone will work in Turkey.